Skip to content

 PULSEBEAM CLI

-CLI vended by PulseBeam to allow you to generate tokens from your key without hosting a server.
-See docs
+CLI vended by PulseBeam to allow you to generate tokens without hosting a server.
+Read CLI docs